-When you see something labeled as a Vinyasa class you’ll notice transition, flow, etc. Hatha simply means putting movement to breath.
+When you see something labeled as a Vinyasa class you’ll notice transition, flow, and an overall cohesion of the practice through movement.
+Hatha simply means putting movement to breath.
 There are some similarities between Hatha and Vinyasa, such as: they use the same postures and they both require you to spend a significant time in standing poses compared to other styles.
 Their basic structure is also similar, linking movement with the breath.

 Over time, the term Hatha has become more synonymous with a strong physical practice that energetically encapsulates more stillness, precision and alignment while Vinyasa has been used to encapsulate a more physical practice that incorporates flow, rhythm, and breath.

-Let’s take a look at some of the traits that differentiate Vinyasa from the Hatha.
+Let’s take a look at some of the traits that differentiate Vinyasa from Hatha.

 Some traits of Hatha yoga include: